October 8 at 2:45pm: VendorWeb payment information restored

 Is responsible for department compliance with MMARS document (transaction) delegation responsibilities (e.g., procurement, credit cards, etc.).

-Serves as CTR’s key contact in the Department’s financial decision-making and policy processes.
+Serves as the Office of the Comptroller’s (CTR) key contact in the Department’s financial decision-making and policy processes.

 Oversees payroll (including payroll cost reporting), budget, revenue, payee, procurement, expenditure, fixed asset, and internal control issues as these issues relate to the state accounting system.

-Works closely with Department Head and staff to ensure that department expenditures (including payroll) will not exceed appropriations in violation of state finance law and that, if appropriation shortfalls are anticipated, the necessary steps are taken (in accordance with the law) to reduce department obligations and expenditures to live within current appropriations.
+Works closely with the department head and staff to ensure that department expenditures (including payroll) will not exceed appropriations in violation of state finance law and that, if appropriation shortfalls are anticipated, the necessary steps are taken (in accordance with the law) to reduce department obligations and expenditures to live within current appropriations.

-Ensures that all written and electronic communications from CTR, Administration and Finance, Treasury, and other applicable oversight departments are disseminated to the appropriate Department personnel in a timely manner.
+Ensures that all written and electronic communications from CTR, the Executive Office for Administration and Finance, the Office of the Treasurer, and other applicable oversight departments are disseminated to the appropriate department personnel in a timely manner.

 Helpful links to get an overview of state finance law and Office of the Comptroller state finance regulation and policy